Armentières: History

 In 1668, the town became French, along with most of the rest of French Flanders.
-At the end of the 19th century and the beginning of the 20th, Armentières acquired fame, being the “City of Fabric”.
+At the end of the 19th century and the beginning of the 20th, Armentières acquired fame, being the "City of Fabric".
 Industrial weaving, spinning and brewing grew in Armentières, benefitting from the presence of water.

-Armentières particularly suffered during the World Wars although the town received two Military Crosses (one for World War I and the second for the Second World War) and the Legion d'Honneur.
-In Armentières and the surrounding areas, the military cemeteries are places of remembrance for the casualties of the World Wars.
+Armentières particularly suffered during the World Wars although the town received two Military Crosses, one for World War I and the second for the Second World War and the Legion d'Honneur.
+In Armentières and the surrounding areas, the military cemeteries are places of remembrance for the casualties of the world wars.
 "Mademoiselle from Armentières" was a popular song among Allied soldiers in World War I.

 During World War I, in October 1914, the town was the site of the Battle of Armentières.
-In April 1918, German troops shelled Armentières with mustard gas.
+Later in the war, Armentières was repeatedly shelled by the Germans with mustard gas.
+In July 1917, 675 civilians were wounded of which 86 died due to lingering residue, as the agent was a new and unknown weapon.
+In April 1918, German troops shelled the town again.
 British troops were forced to evacuate the area, but the Germans could not enter for two weeks because of the heavy contamination.
 Witnesses to the bombardment stated that the shelling was so heavy that liquid mustard gas ran in the streets.